PraveshKumar007/Angular_Documentation/ReadMe.md

 ## Introduction to AngularJS

 ### What is Angular?
-Angular is a platform and framework for building single-page client applications using HTML and TypeScript.
-It is maintained by Google and offers a robust structure for developing dynamic web applications.
+Angular is a framework for building websites and web apps, especially single-page apps, using HTML and TypeScript.
+It's developed by Google and helps developers create dynamic, interactive, and fast web applications easily.
+With Angular, you can manage how a webpage updates without needing to reload the whole page, making user experiences smoother.

 ### Version History